pocomane/brewed-in-the-apocalypse/bita.md

 In general the players can not repeat the same move again and again searching for best results.
 The core check mechanics already discourages this since every non-optimal result gives the scenarist the chance to add some trouble for the player.
-However the scenarist should cleary state that it would not result in a new roll, since there is no reason that something different happens.
+However the scenarist should clearly state that it would not result in a new roll, since there is no reason that something different happens.
 The scenarist should actually allow another roll only if it is the fiction itself that demands for a repetitive action.